 The Eblana-3 well spudded at 13:30 PST on April 17th 2018, with drilling now completed to a depth of 8,200ft.
 The well is situated updip of the Company’s discovery well Eblana-1, and is on the same structure.
 Eblana-3 is a vertical well.
 Wire-line and mud log results are highly encouraging, identifying multiple potential hydrocarbon zones in the Tertiary with very good porosity and permeability.
-The intention now is to concentrate efforts and resources on completing and testing the well, using a more suitable rig.
-Reservoir analysis and preparation of the testing plan are currently underway.
+The intention now is to concentrate efforts and resources on completing and testing the well.
 Please see ‘News’ for updates on operational progress.

 The lease area